ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 The output will be cellular mask files that can then be converted into ImageJ ROIs using cellpose's [imagej_roi_converter.py script](https://github.com/MouseLand/cellpose/blob/master/imagej_roi_converter.py).
 We have included a copy of this script in the SCAMPR "Scripts and Macros" folder (_Cellpose_Outline_to_ROI_Converter.py_).

-To convert Cellpose outputs ROIs, open the HuCD TIFF file as well as the _Cellpose_Outline_to_ROI_Converter.py_ script in ImageJ.
+To convert Cellpose outputs to ROIs, open the HuCD TIFF file as well as the _Cellpose_Outline_to_ROI_Converter.py_ script in ImageJ.
 Click "Run" on the macro window, navigate to the .zip folder containing your Cellpose outputs, and select the outline.txt output file corresponding to the appropriate HuCD TIFF image file.
 Select all ROIs in the ROI Manager and save. &#x2757;**_Ensure that each ROI folder matches the corresponding image title (see sample data and image below)._**

 ![image](https://user-images.githubusercontent.com/64667688/154147059-49c96f2a-ba9c-44aa-b73d-7608e8d1bba9.png)<br><br><br>